 Research supported by the National Institutes of Health (NIH) spurs medical innovation and discoveries around the world.
 The United States has long been the global leader in medical research, but stagnant funding threatens America’s position as other countries increase their investments.

-Adjusted for inflation, NIH receives nearly 19 percent less funding today than it did in 2003.
+Adjusted for inflation, NIH currently receives nearly $5 billion less than it did in 2003.
+Congress has made great strides to close the gap in funding over the past several years but there still is work to be done.
 If current trends continue, China will outspend the U.S. on research and development by the year 2022.
 We cannot afford to let America fall behind.
 American competitiveness depends on U.S. leadership as the largest funder of biomedical research in the world.

 It is critical that NIH receives the funding needed to support outstanding scientists who will spark the next generation of scientific breakthroughs and maintain America’s role as the leader in medical innovation.

 For more information, please download the full fact sheet here.